multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

 [it reached the front
 page](https://news.ycombinator.com/item?id=31574317). :)

+# Fun parts, hard parts and a supportive spouse

+The most fun parts were solving a problem I've had for years, digging into database internals, optimizing Go code, working on a desktop app, and building a community of like-minded hackers.

+The hard parts were the initial slowness of building a community and project and user group from nothing.
+And I missed working on a team, the entire time.
+The Discord and Meetup groups helped eventually.

+There's also a great feeling of working with paying customers and not (yet) having a product I sold, I didn't have that.
-# Credit where due, my wife

-I would not have been able to go this long without my extremely supportive wife.
+Credit where due, I would not have been able to go this long without my extremely supportive wife.
 While we agreed for me to take some time off I thought she'd be asking me to go back to work after a few months.
 Instead she continued to push me to keep working on DataStation even when I got frustrated or depressed.